SSWConsulting/SSW.Rules.Content/rules/azure-naming-resources/rule.md

 ### Plan for the exceptions
 Some resources won't play nicely with your chosen naming convention (for instance, storage accounts do not accept kebab-case).
-Acknlowledge these, and have a rule in place for how you will name these specific resources.
+Acknowledge these, and have a rule in place for how you will name these specific resources.

 Want more Azure tips?
 [Check out our rule on Azure Resource Groups](https://www.ssw.com.au/rules/azure-naming-resource-groups).